nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

-The filter feature is facilitated by `FilterComnmand` and `FilterCommandParser`.
-The filter performs differently based on the types of inputs given:
+The filter feature is facilitated by `FilterCommand` and `FilterCommandParser`.
+The filter performs differently based on the inputs given (grade, subject, or both):
+* If only grade is given as input, TuitiONE filters both the students list and the lesson list based on the given grade.
+* If only subject is given as input, TuitiONE filters only the lesson list based on the given subject.
+* If both are given as input, TuitiONE filters the student list by the given grade, but filters the lesson list based on both the given grade and subject.

-Object diagram
+#### Object diagram

 The following sequence diagram shows how the filter operation works:
 ![FilterSequenceDiagram](images/FilterSequenceDiagram.png)

-Activity diagram
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `FilterCommand` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

+The following activity diagram summarizes what happens when a user executes the filter command:

 #### Design considerations:
+* Alternative 1 (current choice): one filter command that handles both grade and subject filtering
+    * Pros: Less commands to remember, user will not feel overwhelmed.
+    * Cons: Slightly more difficult to implement, as one command has to handle the 3 cases of user input as mentioned above.
+* Alternative 2: 3 separate filter commands, one for each scenario stated above
+    * Pros: Slightly more straightforward to implement.
+    * Cons: Too many existing commands in the application, and may not be as intuitive to use.

 Command syntax